What is Bramble? (Blackberry bush)

 Next dig out the bramble stump and the roots.
 It is really important to remove all of the root system, brambles will regenerate from well below soil level.
 Realistically its almost impossible to remove every bit of root, so you will need to keep an eye out for new growth and pull it up .
 Bramble will continue to produce new growth for ages and grows fast.

-Bramble control methods depend on what sort of Bramble problem you have; if you have brambles growing through shrubs and/or perennials then a herbicidal strategy may be difficult, so the only option is to dig out the bramble root.
-This could mean lifting your garden plants, clearing the soil of bramble roots and then replanting them.
+Bramble control methods depend on what sort of Blackberry bush problem you have; if you have brambles growing through shrubs and/or perennials then a herbicidal strategy may be difficult, so the only option is to dig out the bramble root.
+This could mean lifting your garden plants to get at, and dig out the bramble roots and then replanting the plants.

-If you work and have limited time for the garden, a large area of bramble could take months to clear doing it the organic way without using weed-killer, whilst the chemical way could be done in a weekend.
+If you work and have limited time for the garden, a large area of bramble could take months to clear doing it the organic way without using weed-killer, whilst the weedkiller method could be carried out over a weekend.

 If you have a large garden taken over by brambles and not in to much of a rush, try clearing one section at a time by covering the area with a heavy grade weed suppressing membrane.
 This won't kill off the roots but it will make digging up the roots a lot easier.